Beyond-ML-Labs/BeyondML/README.md

 - Updated requirements to use newer version of TensorFlow
 - Fixed errors with changes to types of `input_shape` in TensorFlow Keras layers
 - Fixed errors resulting from model/configuration changes with TensorFlow

+#### Version 0.1.6
+- Fixed issues with converting between masked and unmasked models in TensorFlow